NMangera/Udacity_DataAnalysis_Nanodegree/README.md

 # Udacity_DataAnalysis_Nanodegree

-This repository contains projects for Udacity's Data Analyst Nanodegree.
-Language of instruction was primarily in Python.
-The nanodegree covered theory, followed by real life projects in the following areas:
+This is a repository of projects developed as part of Udacity's Data Analyst Nanodegree programme.
+The language of instruction is primarily Python, although SQL is also used to extract data from relational databases.
+The nanodegree covers the following areas:

 1. Descriptive and Inferential Statistics
 2. Data Cleaning and Wrangling